- Where - Liberia (Western Africa)

 - Justice and the Rule of Law

 The Movement Against Violence & Impunity in Africa (MAVIA) is dedicated to proposing and implementing programs aimed at limiting government powers, fighting corruption and opening governments, restoring order and security, ensuring effective regulatory enforcement, effective civil justice, criminal justice and informal justice.

 MAVIA’s human rights education projects serve to energize and motivate communities to recognize human rights as a powerful tool for social action.
 The programs concentrate on the promotion and protection of fundamental rights and basic freedoms.

 Upholding the Principles of Conflict Transformation

-Through the establishment of nonviolence and human rights clubs, MAVIA has been able to manage conflicts in many schools and communities within the boarders of Liberia.
+Through the establishment of nonviolence and human rights clubs, MAVIA has been able to manage conflicts in many schools and communities within the borders of Liberia.
 MAVIA uses community outreach, which is a drama component of its program, to raise awareness about transforming conflicts.
-The core program is the community court set up by its conflict management team, which seeks to handle conflicts within the neighborhoods.
+The core program is the community court set up by its conflict management team, which seeks to handle conflicts within the neighbourhoods.
 Radio jingles and bomber stickers also help.

 Where and with Whom?